springtofigh/crypto-price-details/README.md

 ![Crypto Exchange](https://github.com/springtofigh/crypto-price-details/assets/90114320/939a2bda-3857-4c7c-8911-5e2c05a8e5e5)

-## Technologies that I use in this peoject
+## Technologies that I use in this project

 ✴ React